 The higher the erodibility, the more rapid the migration of the channel and the thickener the Point Bar / LAPs deposits.
 Hence the erodibility is used to control (eg favoring or slowing down) the channel migration (the migration of the channel at a given location is proportional to the velocity perturbation at its outer bank and to the erodibility).
 The erodibility can be constant over the domain, or variable (2D or 3D map).

-This last option is the way to perform conditional simulations to seismic data and is only available in the Premium version.
-The erodibility has no unit.
+Note: Using erodibility maps is the way to perform conditional simulations to seismic data.
+This option is only available in the Premium or the Research version.

-Seismic block can be input into Flumy as erodibility map (assuming that sand probability property coming from the seismic block can be assimilated to an erodibility coefficient:
+Seismic block can be input into Flumy as erodibility map (assuming that sand probability property coming from the seismic block can be assimilated to an erodibility coefficient):